RangerMauve/ipfs-thing-talks-2022/writable-gateways.md

 A lot of applications rely on updating data over time and at the moment sending that updated CID often gets done out of bands via centralized side channels or protocols on top of libp2p.
 In Agregore, we support this via similar APIs to IPFS.
 In the same way that you can write new data over an IPFS CID path, you can write data over an IPNS key if the gateway has access to write over it.
-This means that clients using this sort of gateway don't need to add anything special in order to -->
+This means that clients using this sort of gateway don't need any extra libraries in order to create and publish IPFS datasets that change over time.
+-->

 - Mutability to datasets